-7.12 Identification Exhibits
+7.12 Identification Exhibits (Revised March 2025)

 All borrowers must be 62 years of age or older at the time of closing.
 At the time the application is generated, a borrower must be within 60 days of his/her 62nd birthday.
 The RV or QR proposal can be presented to borrower no earlier than 6 months before his/her 62nd birthday.
 It is also important to remember that the closing date in RV or QR is at least one day past the borrower's 62nd birthday.
 The list below is not all inclusive.
 It is at the discretion of the underwriter to decide the acceptability of a document.
 To avoid potential delays, ensure that all exhibits submitted are clear and legible.
-Evidence of date of birth must be current (i.e., may not be expired) at the time of underwriting.
+Evidence of date of birth must be provided at the time of Underwriting.